chris-dworschak/eaRworm/README.md

 status](https://travis-ci.com/chris-dworschak/eaRworm.svg?branch=main)](https://travis-ci.com/chris-dworschak/eaRworm)
 <!-- badges: end -->

-This package lets you play “Merry Christmas” and “Happy Birthday” using
-R. It also contains a small number of arrangements that slightly deviate from the standard song versions.
+This is a toy package that lets you play “Merry Christmas” and “Happy Birthday” using R. It also contains a small number of arrangements that slightly deviate from the standard song versions.

 ## Installation